 Another reason behind the better prognosis of endometriosis patients is their immune status, being more active than that of the normal population.
-Since the proliferation of more endometriosis lesions leads to inflammatory response and the presence of tumor infiltrative T cells is associated with a better survival rate in ovarian tumors. the active immune system in these patients can play an important role in improving the prognosis of ovarian cancer.53, 54-7
+Since the proliferation of endometriosis lesions leads to more inflammatory response and the presence of tumor infiltrative T cells is associated with a better survival rate in ovarian tumors, the active immune system in these patients can play an important role in improving the prognosis of ovarian cancer.^{53, 54-7}

-All the medical treatments suppressing such endometriosis lesions, as OCP. progesterone, and aromatase inhibitors, according to previous studies, can reduce the risk of ovarian cancer and higher survival rate in EAOC patients.57-60 Notably, in the advanced stages of ovarian cancer, due to the rapid growth and extensive necrosis of the mass with the loss of the malignant transformation points, endometriosis background may be removed from the adnexal mass or not necessarily included in the pathology slides.
+All the medical treatments suppressing endometriosis lesions, such as oral contraceptives, progesterone, and aromatase inhibitors, according to previous studies, can reduce the risk of ovarian cancer and higher survival rate in EAOC patients.57-60 Notably, in the advanced stages of ovarian cancer, due to the rapid growth and extensive necrosis of the mass with the loss of the malignant transformation points, endometriosis background may be removed from the adnexal mass or not necessarily included in the pathology slides.30

-Finally, cancer lesions formation on endometriosis can be an independent entity with a separate pathophysiology, and these EAOC patients even respond to their treatment differently from other Non-EAOC ones, which necessitates further investigation in this field.
+Finally, cancer lesions formation on endometriosis can be an independent entity with a separate pathophysiology, and these EAOC patients even respond to their treatment differently from other non-EAOC ones, which necessitates further investigation in this field.61

-The of transition endometriosis to malignancy occurs in connection with an intermediated stage of atypical endometrioma, with a prevalence of about 2 3% between endometrioma in the to premenopausal state.
-Meanwhile, in endometrioma cysts, distinguishing between the cytological and structural atypia and benign reactive atypia in connection with the underlying inflammation was highly challenging.
-The diagnostic criteria for pathological and clinical diagnosis of these lesions (atypia) are also still controversial.64- Based on some studies, in the context of local inflammation caused by endometrioma and estrogen production, as a mitotic factor with overexpression of COX2 and aromatase enzyme activation, local production of PGE2 and local estradiol along with P53 mutation, EAOC is formed such as positive receptor EC and negative receptor CCC.
+The transition of endometriosis to malignancy occurs in connection with an intermediated stage of atypical endometrioma, with a prevalence of about 2 to 3% between endometrioma in the premenopausal state.^{62, 63} Meanwhile, in endometrioma cysts, distinguishing between the cytological and structural atypia and benign reactive atypia in connection with the underlying inflammation was highly challenging.
+The diagnostic criteria for pathological and clinical diagnosis of these lesions (atypia) are also still controversial.64-7 Based on some studies, in the context of local inflammation caused by endometrioma and estrogen production, as a mitotic factor with overexpression of COX2 and aromatase enzyme activation, local production of PGE2 and local estradiol along with P53 mutation, EAOC is formed such as positive receptor EC and negative receptor CCC.
 These pathways can be associated with changes in the appearance of endometriomas.
-Thus, in case of finding lesions larger than 10 centimeters with moderate to intense color flow or the presence of solid part with 0 to 3 papillary projections or multi-septated lesions with solid part in the ultrasound examination of these patients (Ovarian-Adnexal Reporting and Data System Ultrasound (ORADS 4, 5)), further examination of the tumor with MRI or surgery seems necessary.
-Loss of classic endometriosis T2 shading, nodular septation and restricted diffusion of the solid component of endometrioma in MRI can be a sign of malignancy and necessitate surgical intervention.
-However, Orezzoli et al. reported in their study that the presence of clear cell in the context of endometriosis is not necessarily associated with abnormal features of endometrioma.
+Thus, in case of finding lesions larger than 10 centimeters with moderate to intense color flow or the presence of solid part with 0 to 3 papillary projections or multi-septated lesions with solid part in the ultrasound examination of these patients (Ovarian-Adnexal Reporting and Data System Ultrasound (ORADS 4, 5)), further examination of the tumor with magnetic resonance imaging or surgery seems necessary.68 Loss of classic endometriosis T2 shading, nodular septation and restricted diffusion of the solid component of endometrioma in magnetic resonance imaging can be a sign of malignancy and necessitate surgical intervention.
+However, Orezzoli et al. reported in their study that the presence of clear cell in the context of endometriosis is not necessarily associated with abnormal features of endometrioma.69